 150 attendees per mtg.

 The issuance of monthly Safety Newsletters to local construction businesses

-The major planned activity for the alliance is the 5th annual Construction Safety Day currently being planned for February 2017.
-The first four annual events were very successful day-long conferences for local construction companies, superintendents, foremen and workers.
-There were approximately 280 attendees this past year.
+The major planned activity for the alliance is the 6th annual Construction Safety Day currently being planned for February 2018.
+The first five annual events were very successful day-long conferences for local construction companies, superintendents, foremen and workers.
+There were approximately 400 attendees at the event in February 2017.

 Photos below depicting activities from the Construction Safety Day at LaCentre Conference Facility, February 17, 2017.